 Just like any other payable smart contract, each Split has a unique address at which it can receive funds.
 Funds can be sent from any exchange, marketplace, wallet, or smart contract, including those with hard gas limits.
 Splits can only distribute ETH and ERC20 tokens.
 NFTs sent to a Split will be permanently lost.

-You can locate a Split's address by viewing its detail page within the app.
-Here is an example.
-The Split's address is displayed 1) in the URL of the page itself, and 2) within the "Address" section in the upper right of the page.
+You can locate a Split's address by viewing its detail page within the app (example here).
+The Split's address is displayed in 2 places: the URL of the page itself, and the "Address" section in the upper right of the page.
 Any ETH & ERC20s sent to this address will be split among the recipients.

 To find a specific Split, you can search by pressing